robin-raymond/zax.io/concurrency.md

 A qualifier of `deep` can be applied to a type to ensure a full copy of the type is performed prior to transferred the type's instance to a new thread.
 The `deep` qualifier can be used to ensure a completely independent copy of a type is made so a copy of an immutable type is made whenever the type is passed to a different thread.

 A qualifier of `deep` can be applied to the function definition where all input and output arguments automatically have `deep` applied to each argument type where appropriate.
+Where `deep` is applied to a function, another advantage is any captured values also have the `deep` attribute applied, i.e. any copies performed on captured values will cause a `deep` copy to be performed.
+If a non-final function is marked `deep` then any replacement assignment of the function must also be marked as `deep`.

 While seemingly a [`last` pointers/references](pointers.md#using-the-last-type-qualifier-to-optimize-content-transfer) method can seemingly be used to transfer out the contents of the data to a new type's instance prior to transfer to a new thread but the `last` does not guarantee any shared state is indeed the final copy.
 This mechanism can only work if the passed in type is truly the last instance of a type before it's disposal.